tombewley/tombewley.github.io/_readings/2019-11-10-weekly-readings-5.md

 Machine explanations omit several properties that philosophers have claimed are so essential to human explanation.
 Explanations should:

 1. be **contrastive**: explain why the output $y$ is produced instead of an alternative $y'$ rather than merely in absolute terms.
-2. be **modular and compositional**: the ordering of *explanans* (attributes that can be included in the explanation) should not affect the result.
+2. be **modular and compositional**: the ordering of *explanantia* (attributes that can be included in the explanation) should not affect the result.
 3. **not confound base rates** with the influence of the specific input.
 4. be **exhaustive**: explain with respect to every possible alternative $y'$.
 5. be **minimal**: all things being equal, the simpler of two explanations should be preferred, and if omission of some details improves intelligibility, then this should be done.